Equality in the Spacetime Positive Mass Theorem: Introduction

 \begin{Theorem} Let $3\le n \le 7$.
 Let $(M, g, k)$ be an $n$-dimensional asymptotically flat initial data set that satisfies the dominant energy condition and has $E=|P|$, where $(E, P)$ is the ADM energy-momentum vector.
 Then $E=|P|=0$. \end{Theorem}

 We emphasize that our proof only uses the positive mass inequality (proven in \cite{Eichmair-Huang-Lee-Schoen:2016} for $3\le n \le 7$) as an input and does not use its proof in any way, and thus our result holds in arbitrary dimensions whenever the positive mass inequality holds.
 We describe our generalization of Theorem~\ref{theorem:main1} more precisely as follows.
+See Definition~\ref{definition:AF} for the precise definition of asymptotic flatness used in this paper, as well as our hypotheses on $(p, q, q_0, \alpha)$.